samchungy/zod-openapi/README.md

 });
 ```

 Unfortunately, as a limitation of this library, you will need to attach an `.openapi()` field or `.describe()` to the schema that you are passing into the components or else you may not get the full power of the component generation.
-As a result, I recommend utilising the auto registering components over manual egistration.
+As a result, I recommend utilising the auto registering components over manual registration.

 #### Parameters